Drone Regulations Report 2020

 This DRONEII Drone Regulations Report provides the most comprehensive outline, breakdown and analysis of global drone regulations.
 It is based on months of research and analysis by our team and our Drone Readiness Index (DRI), a proprietary analytical framework for comparing national drone regulations which was built based on years of experience in the commercial drone industry and an intimate understanding of the regulatory environment.

 The 107-page Drone Regulations Report introduces the bureaucratic infrastructure behind drone regulations, first in Chapter 1 outlining how drone regulations are made what sorts of challenges drone regulators face.
 It then delves deeper into European and international drone regulations in Chapter 2 by explaining how EASA and other EU regulatory bodies work in conjunction with national regulations.

-Next, in Chapter 5 government drone programs, and specifically national UTM programs from across the globe are discussed and analyzed.
+Next, in Chapter 5 of global drone regulations report, various government drone programs, and specifically national UTM programs from across the globe are discussed and analyzed.
 In Chapter 6, this report once again gives a view from the industry by providing the insights DRONEII has gathered through the Global Drone Industry Barometer Survey 2020.